vinhta314/game-of-life-visualiser/README.md

 # game-of-life-visualiser
 ## Introduction
-### Background
+### Game of Life
-The "Game of Life" is a cellular automation model that
+The "Game of Life" is a cellular automation model that was devised to simulate the evolutionary process.
+The sim
 ### Application

 ## Setup